-I’ve put together a list of 10 food items that can be toxic to pets.
+We’ve put together a list of 10 Human foods that are toxic to pets.
 If you suspect that your pet has eaten anything of concern, food or otherwise, take your pet to the vet immediately.

 (This list was compiled from multiple sources)